-- answer routine and non-routine questions;
+- answer routine and non-routine questions,

-- respond to verbal questions and explanations;
+- respond to verbal questions and explanations,

-- interpret and use appropriate terminology;
+- interpret and use appropriate terminology,

-- discuss aspects with their peers;
+- discuss aspects with their peers,

-- explain or justify his/her approaches and thinking;
+- explain or justify his/her approaches and thinking,

-- work productively on their own; and
+- work productively on their own, and

 - listen carefully to the teacher or peers.

 Establishing what is on-task time is more problematic when the teacher talks and students passively listen, such as in didactic teaching.
 With such an approach it is difficult to determine whether students are listening or even paying attention.
 Often in lessons identifying time-on task can also be problematic in case of problem-solving or intense reading and comprehension.
-Here, student activity is often more subtle and cerebral as students need to think quietly by themselves.
+Here, student activity is often subtler and more cerebral as students need to think quietly by themselves.

 Ultimately, however, the time allocated to components will be determined by learners' needs and strengths, but not completely.
-There needs to be practical limits on the duration of the components to prevent major disruption to lessons which can have a detrimental impact on student learning.
+These needs have to be practically limited on the duration of the components to prevent major disruption to lessons which can have a detrimental impact on student learning.
 Often, teacher should not expect too much learning to occur on an initial meeting of unfamiliar content.
-It is repeated exposure associated with elaboration, addressing errors, and deliberately practicing key aspects where most learning occurs.
+It is a repeated exposure associated with elaborating, addressing errors, and deliberately practicing key aspects where most learning occurs.